d0tplist/pinghextech/README.md

 # pinghextech BETA

+For Mac and Windows

-*Note: to build this app you will need Java 10 and IntelliJ IDEA, not tested on Windows xp ~ 10 yet. this app doesn't use thirtyparty libs and it's pure writen in Java 10, this app uses the "ping" command of your SO, SO don't worry about how it works.*
+*Note: to build this app you will need Java 10 and [IntelliJ IDEA][2], not tested on Windows xp ~ 10 yet. this app doesn't use thirtyparty libs and it's pure writen in Java 10, this app uses the "ping" command of your SO, SO don't worry about how it works.*

 #Spanish